-Morocco’s cuisine has been inspired through thousands of years by traders, nomads, bedouins, robbers and conquerers.
-The Berbers are the original population of the country and many dishes come from or are inspired from here.
+Morocco’s cuisine has been inspired through thousands of years by traders, nomads, bedouins and conquerers.
+The Berbers are the original population of the country and many dishes come from them.
 The Moroccan cuisine is ranked high in the world by gourmets.

 Morocco’s food culture varies from place to place.
 The country has a long coastline toward the Atlantic Ocean and fresh fish is one of the most important commodoties.
-And the grilled, fresh fish tastes just wonderful.
 However, in the inland it is not common to eat fish.

 Appetizers are usually soups or salads with cooked and raw vegetables served together in a colorful union.

-Couscous are Morocco’s national dish.
+Couscous is Morocco’s national dish.
 It is small grains made of durum wheat and tastes like semolina.
 It is traditionally cooked in a steamer which is put on top of large, boiling pot with vegetables and meat.
-A traditional couscous should have at least 7 different vegetables, for example; carrots, eggplants, zucchinis, pumpkins, onions, tomatoes, peas, potatoes, chickpeas.
+A traditional couscous should have at least 7 different vegetables.
+Among the usual ingredients are carrots, eggplants, zucchinis, pumpkins, onions, tomatoes, peas, potatoes, chickpeas.

-Fresh bread is served to each meal; breakfast, lunch and dinner.
+Fresh bread is served to every meal; breakfast, lunch and dinner.
 The bread is round and flat and you break it into pieces as you eat.

 Another popular dish is harira, which is a flavourful soup with meat, vegetables and rice.
-The soup is mostly served during the Muslims holy month of Ramadan.
+Harira is traditionally served during the Muslims holy month of Ramadan.